PCDS Curriculum

 A teacher will be on duty at 8:30 AM every morning, beginning in late September, in the first floor reception room to read to children whose family’s morning schedule requires that they be brought to school early.
 The accommodation is for children in the Threes, Fours and Fives.

-For regular arrival time, Mrs. Newell and/or Mrs. White greet the children in the lobby.
+For regular arrival time, Mrs. Newell, Mrs. Horstmann or Mrs. Moore greet the children in the lobby.
 The children proceed with their parent(s) to their classrooms with the exception of children in the Fives who will be brought to the gym to meet their teachers.

 Parent / Teacher Conferences